-The fixed deposits of the Company were placed with a bank for tenor period of 1 year with fixed interest rates ranging between 2.35% to 3.30% (2019: 3.3%) per annum.
+The fixed deposits of the Company are placed with a bank for tenor period of 1 year with fixed interest rates ranging between 0.90% to 1.80% (2020: 2.35% to 3.30%) per annum.

-The carrying amounts of fixed deposits were denominated in United States dollar.
+The carrying amounts of fixed deposits approximate fair values and are denominated in United States dollar.